FowlerLab/starcall-workflow/readme.md

 "phenotype".

-This is normally the same structure that the microscope saves the files as, so you can simply copy them into the rawinput directory, and rename the phenotype cycle to "phenotype".
-If you have multiple phenotype cycles you can name them "phenotype1", "phenotype_20240107...", or however you want as long as each begins with "phenotype".
+This is normally the same structure that the microscope saves the files as, so you can simply copy them into the rawinput directory, and rename the phenotype cycle to `phenotype`.
+If you have multiple phenotype cycles you can name them `phenotype1`, `phenotype_20240107...`, or however you want as long as each begins with `phenotype`.

 ### General Input

 If your input is not in .nd2 images, you can transform it into this format and place it in the `input/` folder.
 Each well should have a directory, inside of which are directories for each cycle.
 Each of these subdirectories should have a `raw.tif` file containing the raw unstitched images, and a `positions.csv` file containing the tile positions of each of these tiles.
-If your microscope outputs stitched images you can place them directly in the `stitching/output/` folder (eg `stitching/output/well1/raw.tif`), however this will only work if they are also aligned between cycles which most microscopes will not do.
-It is reccomended to provide unstitched images so the stitching algorithm can align across cycles as well as across wells at the same time.
+If your microscope outputs stitched images you can place them directly in the `stitching/` folder (eg `stitching/well1/raw.tif`), however this will only work if they are also aligned between cycles which most microscopes will not do.
+It is recomended to provide unstitched images so the stitching algorithm can align across cycles as well as across wells at the same time.

 An example `input/` folder is shown below: